theonetruenerd/VenusLibraryDocumentation/docs/source/CheckCarrierPresence_V2.rst

   :return: Boolean of whether all carriers are loaded correctly (0) or at least one carrier is not loaded correctly (1)
   :rtype: Boolean

-.. py:function:: CheckCarrierPresenceByLabID(variable iInstrument, variable iLabIDOfCarrier)
+.. ven:function:: CheckCarrierPresenceByLabID(variable iInstrument, variable iLabIDOfCarrier)

   This function checks whether a carrier is loaded on the deck.
 This is done by checking if the sensor at the carrier is giving a signal.
 It will return a boolean to say whether the carrier is not loaded (0) or loaded (1).